Department of Veterans Affairs.

 Based on the rationale set forth in the proposed rule and in this document, VA is adopting the provisions of the proposed rule as final with changes to § 17.169(a)(1), (d)(2) and (e).

-Title 38 of the Code of Federal Regulations, as revised by this final rulemaking, represents VA's implementation of its legal authority on this subject.
+Title 38 of the Code of Federal Regulations, as revised by this final Start Printed Page 32130rulemaking, represents VA's implementation of its legal authority on this subject.
 Other than future amendments to this regulation or governing statutes, no contrary guidance or procedures are authorized.
 All existing or subsequent VA guidance must be read to conform with this rulemaking if possible or, if not possible, such guidance is superseded by this rulemaking.

 The Paperwork Reduction Act of 1995 (at 44 U.S.C.
 3507) requires that VA consider the impact of paperwork and other information collection burdens imposed on the public.
 Under 44 U.S.C.
 3507(a), an agency may not collect or sponsor the collection of information, nor may it impose an information collection requirement unless it displays a currently valid Office of Management and Budget (OMB) control number.
 See also 5 CFR 1320.8(b)(3)(vi).